clearbit/clearbit-leadscore/README.md

 As well as just passing an email, there are a number of additional options you can send to `Clearbit::LeadScore.lookup`, such as the weights that are used internally.
 You could also just use the information returned to calculate your own score.

+This method uses the [Clearbit Streaming API](https://clearbit.com/docs#streaming) which is especially useful if you're making long-lived requests (i.e. you’re making requests to Clearbit from a messaging queue).

+This method returns a hash with **both** person and company data, assuming data for both are available.
+Otherwise, `result.person` or `result.company` will return `nil`

 The default options are:

     {